italo71/italo71/README.md

 - 🔭 I’m currently working on Arco consultoria
-- 🌱 I’m currently learning Angular, C#, node
+- 🌱 I’m currently learning Angular, C# (.NET and ASP.NET), node.js
 - 👯 I’m looking to collaborate on SIGAPARTS,SIGA,SIGA V2
 - 🤔 I’m looking for help with new features in SIGAPARTS,SIGA,SIGA V2, ProjetoTIMP
 - 💬 Ask me about anything